History of Instant Noodles

 Amid rapid market growth, Momofuku Ando was concerned that excessively harsh competition could cause quality problem on a world-wide scale.
 To avoid the recurrence of such incidents, as occurred in Japan in the early 1960s, Momofuku proposed the establishment of a global industry association as a platform for food safety to the world's leading instant noodle manufacturers.
 Consequently, International Ramen Manufacturers Association (IRMA) was formed, and the inaugural meeting held in Tokyo in 1997 was attended by 10 manufacturers and one industry association.
 For the purpose of quality improvement, IRMA initiated the CODEX Standard for Instant Noodles, which was eventually adopted at the Codex General Assembly in 2006.

 In 2007, IRMA made an organizational transformation so as to accommodate more members: instant noodle manufacturers as well as the companies in related industries from around the world.
-Taking this occasion, the association name was changed to World Instant Noodles Association (WINA), in compliance with the team used for the Codex.
+Taking this occasion, the association name was changed to World Instant Noodles Association (WINA), in compliance with the term used for the Codex.

 ©NASA / JAXASpace ramen became the talk of the town in 2005, as the instant noodles developed jointly with Japan Aerospace Exploration Agency (JAXA) were loaded into a space shuttle.
 Three bite-size noodle cakes, soup and condiments were put into a soft airtight container.
 Soup was thickened to keep it from dispersing in weightless environment.
 The noodles were designed to be reconstituted even in water heated to 70 degrees Celsius.
 Such features are good for senior users and energy efficient.
 As exemplified here instant noodles will continue to evolve.
 Instant noodles, as the food with enormous potentialities, are expected to generate new demands.